Usman Ayobami

-I’m a software engineer based in Kalamazoo, Michigan, and a Master's student in Computer Science at Western Michigan University.
+I’m a software engineer based in the San Francisco Bay Area, California.
+I completed my MSc in Computer Science in 2025 from Western Michigan University.
 I love building software that’s simple, helpful, and human-centered.

 My background is in petroleum engineering, but I pivoted into software after discovering how much I loved building things that solve everyday problems.
 I started my career at AfriLearn, where I built educational tools for secondary students.
 Later, at PanAfrican Capital, I led a team building internal platforms for finance and HR.

-I’ve co-founded ventures like Lodgeek (a property management tool) and contributed to the developer ecosystem with GeoNG, an open-source package for Nigerian geographical data.
+I’ve co-founded ventures like Lodgeek (a property management tool) and contributed to the developer ecosystem with GeoNG, an open-source package for Nigerian geographical data, and meeting-detection, a macOS meeting detection engine for Electron and Node.js, built with Rust and exposed to JavaScript via napi-rs.

 Outside of work, I’m usually listening to music, learning something new, or dreaming about building a company that makes a meaningful difference in people’s lives.